bneidlinger/RobotWars/RobotWars_app_code.md

 class Dashboard {
     constructor() {
         this.statsPanel = document.getElementById('robot-stats');
+        this.gameTitleElement = null; // Element to display game name (optional) this.statsContainer = null; // Container for the actual robot stats divs

+        // Try to find/create a title element and stats container within the panel this.createLayoutElements();

         if (!this.statsPanel) {
             console.error("Dashboard stats panel element '#robot-stats' not found!");
         } else {